Archives

 The Alexander Technique is a Skill for Life

-Teaching for 35 Years
+Teaching for over 35 Years

-In 2022 I reached a milestone, having been teaching the Alexander Technique for 35 years.
+Back in 2022 I reached a milestone, having been teaching the Alexander Technique for 35 years.
 I am grateful that I’ve been able to help hundreds of people over this time.
 Also, the Alexander Technique has been such an invaluable asset for me and it really is a skill for life.
 Not only is my work something that I love doing (and pays my bills) but it also helps me personally whilst I teach it.
 How does it do that?
 In order to convey the idea of Alexander work through my hands as I touch clients, I need to simultaneously think about my own body use.
 If you like, I also give myself an Alexander lesson.
 The AT is a great example of self-care and lifelong learning.

 Hilary teaching at the UEL Wellness Day on 18th Nov.
 2014